-Bishop Irenei assisted the First Hierarch in the administration of the UK Diocese from 2017-2018, and on 20th September 2018 was appointed Bishop of Richmond and Western Europe, with London as his principal Cathedra.
+Bishop Irenei assisted the First Hierarch in the administration of the UK Diocese from 2017-2018, and on 20th September 2018 was appointed Bishop of London and Western Europe, with London as his principal Cathedra.

 Bishop Irenei was born in Okinawa, Japan, where he lived the first year of his life before moving to the United States.
 The majority of his childhood was spent in the USA, with time spent in Germany, France and the UK, and a portion of his schooling taking place in Brussels, Belgium.
 Baptised as Matthew, he had a love for the Scriptures and the heritage of Christianity from a young age; and as that developed into a keen devotion to the Church Fathers and languages, he took degrees in Classics and Religion, ultimately obtaining his doctorate in the Church Fathers and becoming a Fellow in Theology at Oxford, and later Chair of Theology and Religious Studies at Leeds Trinity University.